-There’s more to learning than being in a classroom.
-With the rise of digital learning, there have never been more benefits of virtual classrooms and the flexibility they offer!
+There’s more to learning than being in a physical classroom, and as we work to contain the spread of coronavirus COVID-19, we’re all learning how to adjust our learning styles.
+Fortunately, with the rise of digital learning, there have never been more benefits of virtual classrooms and the flexibility they offer!

 There are many conveniences that go along with the Internet and technology.
 As a result, it’s no surprise that the learning sector is shifting towards online learning.
 Technology limits are important, but online classrooms are becoming more popular for attending classes from the comfort of home.
+They might also be necessary if your school district closes and you have to self-quarantine for COVID-19.
 If you have your own computer or laptop, this may be an option worth exploring.
 Software systems or virtual classrooms for free can have as many benefits as the old schoolroom!

 An online classroom is a web or software-based portal where users can go to learn online.
 With 77% of college presidents reporting that their academy or institution offers online courses, this option is gaining steam!
 Fortunately, there are different opportunities for every learner that offer a non-discriminatory experience in a different language, style or pace.
 The rotation model allows kids to participate online and use a traditional classroom while the flex model is strictly online.
 Primarily for high school students, the enriched virtual model online classrooms include some in-classroom learning with a teacher.
 The fully online model is becoming more popular for kids in kindergarten through to grade 12.
 This requires a parent to be at home so the kids can learn online during school hours via instruction.

 What are the Benefits of Online Learning?